 |The focus of the Hoosier Leadership Institute is on supporting participants to determine and set direction to move their organization to a high-performance model and build a lifetime network of peers and leaders to sustain career growth.|

 About the Hoosier Leadership Institute

-This intensive, week-long Leadership Institute, offered by the Indiana Governor's Council for People with Disabilities and the National Leadership Consortium on Developmental Disabilities, will be held April 8-13, 2018.
+This intensive, week-long Leadership Institute, offered by the Indiana Governor's Council for People with Disabilities and the National Leadership Consortium on Developmental Disabilities, will be held May 19-24, 2019 in Muncie.

 A select group of future leaders convene with a renowned faculty of national experts on progressive supports for people with disabilities.
 Participants explore leadership in organizations that provide, advocate for, or fund community-based services and supports for people with intellectual/developmental disabilities and their families.

 The Hoosier Leadership Institute will emphasize:

 - Experimentation and risk-taking;